9th Jan 2024

 Princes Trust Tesco Youth Index Report 2021

-The project aims to support local youth and community organisations to develop their arts skills in using creativity to support young people’s mental health, as a way of developing the sector towards readiness for social prescribing extended to under 18s.
+This project aimed to support local youth and community organisations to develop their arts skills in using creativity to support young people’s mental health, as a way of developing the local third sector towards readiness for social prescribing for under 18s.
 We are advocating for this outcome in the District, working in partnership with the National College of Social Prescribing.

-As part of the project, we have developed a new resource for arts groups in Arun (and beyond) to use to support their fundraising and advocavy for running creative mental health projects, and report on the work so far.
+As part of this work, we have developed a new resource for arts, community and youth groups in Arun (and beyond) to support fundraising and advocacy for running creative mental health projects by making best use of evidence and data.

-Learn more about Arun Inspires by visiting the programme homepage here.
+Learn more about Arun Cultural Changemaker by visiting the programme homepage here.